Raspberry Pi 4

 Enable Real-time Calibration Mode

-On your Raspberry Pi:
+On the Raspberry Pi:

 • Connect the Raspberry Pi to internet using Ethernet or over Wifi.